emreoztemiz-ai-ml/Running-contexts-without-needing-a-Mobile-App/README.md

 <li>- 1- Daha az yer kaplar.</li>
 <li>- 2- Daha az izin istenildiği için daha güvenlidir.</li>
 <li>- 3- Herhangi üçüncü taraf bir uygulama yüklemek gerekmez, daha kullanışlıdır.</li>
 <li>- 4- Mikro işlemlerde uygulama açılış ekranı açılana kadar işleminiz bitmiş olur.
-Daha seridir.</li>
+Daha seridir.</li>  </details>

   <details><summary>Why work directly on the browser?</summary>
 <li>- 1- It takes up less space.</li>
 <li>- 2- It is more secure as fewer permissions are required.</li>
 <li>- 3- There is no need to install any third-party application, it is more convenient.</li>
 <li>- 4- In micro transactions, your transaction is finished until the application splash screen opens.
-It is faster.</li>
+It is faster.</li>  <details>
 </div>

 ## <div id="targets">:memo: Targets</div>